ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Introduction

 Java _virtual threads_ are lightweight threads designed to develop _high-throughput_ concurrent applications.
-Pre-existing Java threads were based on operating system (OS) threads, which proved insufficient to meet the demands of modern concurrency.
+Pre-existing Java threads based on operating system (OS) threads proved insufficient to meet the demands of modern concurrency.
 Applications such as web servers, databases, or message brokers nowadays must serve millions of concurrent requests, but the JVM cannot efficiently handle more than a few thousand threads.

 If programmers continue to use threads as the concurrent model, they will severely limit the scalability of their applications.
 Alternatively, they can switch to other concurrent models (for example, callbacks, [futures](https://github.com/aliakh/demo-java-completablefuture/blob/master/readme.md), or reactive streams) that reuse threads between tasks without blocking them.
 Such solutions, while showing much better scalability, are much more difficult to write, debug, and understand.